jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

 As with all kubernetes deployments, Enterprise Gateway is built into a docker image.
 The base Enterprise Gateway image is [elyra/enterprise-gateway](https://hub.docker.com/r/elyra/enterprise-gateway/) and can be found in the Enterprise Gateway dockerhub organization [elyra](https://hub.docker.com/r/elyra/), along with other kubernetes-based images.
-See [Kubernetes Images](docker.html#kubernetes-images) for image details.
+See [Runtime Images](docker.html#runtime-images) for image details.

 When deployed within a [spark-on-kubernetes](https://github.com/apache-spark-on-k8s/spark) cluster, Enterprise Gateway can easily support cluster-managed kernels distributed across